liangzrtvjivo/liangzrtvjivo.github.io/_pages/cv.md

 # Awards

+- Outstanding Undergraduate Teaching Assistant at Sichuan University, 2024
 - Outstanding Graduate of Sichuan University, 2024
 - Outstanding Graduate Student of Sichuan University, 2023
 - First-class of Excellent Graduate Scholarship by Sichuan University, 2023
 - Tencent Scholarship of Sichuan University, 2023
 - Second-class of Excellent Graduate Scholarship by Sichuan University, 2021 and 2022
 - Certificate of Honor from Wu Yuzhang Honors College, 2021